 Our goal is to raise children who are ready to leave our house and survive in the world on their own.
 How do we do this?
-What works?
 One key aspect is effective communication.

 Parent-Child discussions about sex often break down because adults fail to accept one key concept.
-As a dad I completely understand why — — It is a tough one.
 When our kids are young we tell them what our family believes.
 We explain what is right and what is wrong.
-As children age they incorporate everything they learned from us and develop their own belief system.
+As children age, they incorporate everything they learned from us and develop their own belief system.
 Their belief system is what guides their decisions.
 OUR opinions matter but THEIR opinion matters more.
 Here is the key concept:

 Speak less, Listen More

 Opportunities for meaningful Parent-Teen dialogue pop up every day.
 You want to be ready when one arises.
 Imagine you are listening to a song or watching a movie.
 Something you find inappropriate comes up.
 Don’t tell your teen how awful the lyrics are.
 Don’t judge.
 Engage instead.
 Ask you teen what the song means.
 Ask what they like about it.
 Ask them to tell you what the TV show is about.
 If they answer, ask another question.

 Be genuinely interested.
 Keep asking and allow the conversation to develop.
 Resist the urge to give your opinion.
 Seek to understand theirs.
 Notice as soon as you make a statement of judgment the conversation will end.
 They teen will shut down.
 Your goal is to keep the conversation going.
 Speak less, listen more when you are talking to teenagers.

 Use opportunities in their context